fge/largetext/README.md

 since when you build a `Matcher` from a `Pattern`, the expected argument is a `CharSequence`.

+So there you are.
+This package does exactly that!
+You can now search huge text files with regexes (there are limitations however, see below).

 **NOTE: requires Java 7**

 ## Status